DouweHorsthuis/Active-and-passive-inhibition-experiment-Cued-BOSS/README.md

 This experiment looks at the the passive and active inhibition during a go-no-go task.
 This experiment was developed as a follow up study after
 [Ana A. Francisco, Douwe J. Horsthuis, Maryann Popiel, John J. Foxe and Sophie Molholm (2020) Atypical response inhibition and error processing in 22q11.2 Deletion Syndrome and schizophrenia: Towards neuromarkers of disease progression and risk](https://pubmed.ncbi.nlm.nih.gov/32731196/)

-Instead of a more traditional Go-No_go experiment, this experiment has both active and pasive inhibition.
+Instead of a more traditional go-no-go experiment, this experiment has both active and pasive inhibition.
 Normally the participant would be asked to click for a reocorring stimulus and not click for a different type of stimulus that occures significantly less frequent.
 In this case the participant has a Cue that gives them info if they have to potentially inhibit (active inhibition) or if they need to inhibit for sure (passive inhibition).
 During the experiment participants will see stimulus pairs.
-If the pair is a animal, followed by an animal, they click (go trail, happens most of the time), for a small amount of the time there might be one of the no-go trials, that never follow eachother, so there is always a go-trail before them.
+If the pair is a animal, followed by an animal, they click (go trial, happens most of the time), for a small amount of the time there might be one of the no-go trials, that never follow eachother, so there is always a go-trial before them.
 The no-go trials are passive (object - animal or object - object) or active (animal- object).

 ### Built With